blankenshipz/s3tp/README.md

 Currently the infrastructure is defined in terraform inside of the [genesis-cave](https://gitlab.com/lux-software/genesis-cave) repository.
 The AMI's used are provisioned by Packer in a repository called [mona-lisa](https://gitlab.com/lux-software/mona-lisa)

+### Updating the AMI

+1. Update the leonardo script in the `mona-lisa` repository
+2. Run Packer to create a new AMI
+3. Take the new AMI ID and update the terraform repository with that AMI
+4. Cycle the cluster through the UI to start new instances with the new AMI

+## Monitoring

+Prometheus and Grafana are jobs configured to run in the `nomadic-jobs` repo; The servers that run the Prometheus service have an EFS mount to write that data.
+In order to connect to these things use `./bin/start-prod-tunnel` and connect via a local ssh tunnel to the default ports for these services.

+Things are being stored in Prometheus:

+1. The `s3tp` server application is exposing go metrics via the gosdk;
+2. The `s3tp` server is also exposing custom metrics around number of connected clients
+3. Prometheus is reading the exposed metrics from nomad which includes things like memory utilization for the services
+4. Prometheus monitors itself

+## README TODO

+Add details about doing remote profiling of the server